airbytehq/airbyte/airbyte-ci/connectors/pipelines/README.md

 ### <a id="connectors-pull_request"></a>`connectors pull_request` command

-Makes a pull request for all changed connectors
+Makes a pull request for all changed connectors.
+If the branch already exists, it will update the existing one.

 #### Examples